CASSATA SICILIANA: SBS ITALIAN EASTER RECIPE

 CASSATA (It is perfect for an Australian Christmas)

 Many believe that a cassata is an ice cream cake made out of assembled layers of ice cream.
-But no Sicilian believes this.
+No Sicilians believe it, it is the Neapolitans who may be confused.

-The Sicilian cassata is a round, moulded cake shaped in a bowl lined with layers of sponge cake, the chief ingredients are sheep’s milk ricotta (it is sweeter and more delicate than ricotta made with cows milk), mixed with sugar, small bits of dark chocolate and candied citrus or zuccata (candied pumpkin).
 Within Sicily there are some variations which vary by location and family tradition, for example some recipes include an additional layer of sponge cake in the centre as well as the casing.
+Some pastry chefs also include zuccata (candied pumpkin).

 OLYMPUS DIGITAL CAMERA